 In some cases, there is only one beneficiary.
 In other cases, there are multiple ones, including under-age children.
 Different situations have varying degrees of complexity.
-We’d be happy to discuss the specifics of your wrongful death claim, contact us today.
+We’d be happy to discuss the specifics of your wrongful death claim, contact our Jacksonville personal injury law office today.

 Wrongful Death with Holt Harrell

 A wrongful death claim can occur in almost any type of accident or as the result of negligence.
 For example, Harrell & Harrell, P.A., represented the family of someone killed in an apartment fire.
 The rental unit where the fire occurred had bars over the windows, which blocked the departed from being able to escape from the fire.
 After this happened, no compensation was offered.
 We represented the family in a wrongful death suit with a jury verdict awarding $694,000.

 Wrongful deaths can result from the following:

 - Work accidents